 Charles University (Prague)

-Charles University (Prague) is an exchange destination for Utrecht University School of Law students.
+Charles University (Prague) is an exchange destination for bachelor and master students of the Utrecht University School of Law.

 The original name of the university is Univerzita Karlova v Praze.